 - grandmother being the first woman

-- baptized by immersion at that place
+- baptised by immersion at that place

 - The ceremony was performed by elder